dylanpieper/batchLLM/readme.md

 ## ⚠️ Package Status

-**Note: This package is now deprecated.**
+**This package is now deprecated.**

-I have decided to cease development of batchLLM.
+I have stopped the development of batchLLM.
 This was my first attempt at creating an R package for LLM integration, and while it served its purpose, there are now better alternatives to work on:

-- For general LLM operations, check out the [ellmer package](https://github.com/tidyverse/ellmer), where a batch functionality will be integrated
+- For general LLM operations, check out the [ellmer package](https://github.com/tidyverse/ellmer) where batching will be integrated
-- For local LLM processing, consider using the [mall package](https://github.com/mlverse/mall)
+- For batch processing using local LLMs, consider using the [mall package](https://github.com/mlverse/mall)

 I appreciate everyone who used and supported this package.
-All existing functionality will remain available but no new features will be added or issues resolved.
+All existing functions will remain available but no new features will be added or issues resolved.

 ## 🚀 Features